 Create your own blogs for the class.
 In these blogs you will be posting your assignments and comments.
 Your blogs will be the equivalent of your journal and the participation for the class.
 They will need to be updated 1 day before the class and they will be graded.
 I will be checking these blogs using turnitin.com in order to track your evolution during the sessions, and also as a way to know that you are reading and exploring all the files I will be presenting.
 You can post any comments on your blogs, be aware these blogs will be public and accessible to everyone in the class.

 Make sure you check your UT webmail account every day.
 Assignments and comments will be sent to your UT accounts.
-We will use Blackboard to post the grades, so make sure you check it regularly.
+We will use Canvas to post the grades, so make sure you check it regularly.

 Short readings will be distributed throughout the semester.
 Most of the information will be provided by the professor or will be found freely online.
 Critiques will frequently be initiated from various topics covered in the readings.
 In order to participate effectively you will need to have read the required texts and be able to articulate your responses to them within the context of class discussion and critique.
 We will watch plenty of excerpts from movies / documentaries / Interactive Media during the class that will also be considered as part of the material for the class.

 Use your own portable hard-drives / USB Drives to store your projects.
 Use the local CASS server as a backup, but do not rely on it to store sensitive or important information or documents, it is a PUBLIC server and anyone can have access to that.
-The day of a critique, bring the ORIGINAL files and store them in the CASS server so we can study and analyze your creative process.
+The day of a critique, bring the ORIGINAL files and store them in the CASS server / Dropbox Folder so we can study and analyze your creative process.
 The assignments MUST be uploaded before class starts.
-If they are not in the server, and you are uploading the project to the server in class, I WILL remove points off the assignment grade.
+If they are not in the server, and you are uploading the project to the server in class, I WILL remove points off of the assignment grade.

 The computer labs are refrigerated… BRING a sweater or a jacket

 You MUST purchase your own USB powered drawing tablet with a stylus.
-I strongly recommend the Wacom Intuos Tablet available new for around $80
+I strongly recommend the Wacom Intuos Tablet available new for around $40

 Possible last-minute changes